GustaSecco/applied-data-analytics/pyspark-rate-function/README.md

 ## When this is useful
 - Credit pricing analysis
-- Back-testing loan portfolios
+- Back-testing loan portfolios or renegotiating a loan by creating a new operation given present value of the former one and new installment value and number of periods that fits best the client's needs.
-- Large-scale simulations where per-record rate calculation is required
+- Analysis of rentability for segments of clients with caracteristics in data sets.